Kodak requests name be removed from Oscars venue

-LOS ANGELES Eastman Kodak Co has asked the U.S. bankruptcy court to void an estimated $4 million-a-year contract to have its name on the Hollywood theater that hosts the Oscars as the bankrupt photography company tries to reduce its debt.
+LOS ANGELES Feb 1 Eastman Kodak Co EKDKQ.PK has asked the U.S. bankruptcy court to void an estimated $4 million-a-year contract to have its name on the Hollywood theater that hosts the Oscars as the bankrupt photography company tries to reduce its debt.

 Kodak said in court documents that it was filing a motion to reject the contract and that the theater should take all steps necessary to remove Kodak’s naming rights and signage associated with it.